rpd123/chess-robot/README.md

 Both USB and IP cameras are supported.
 Calibration for fish-eye distortion is provided, and is more likely to be needed for IP cameras.
 USB cameras are often OK without it.

 ===
-Version 1 only:
+Version1-old only:
 pip install pillow
+pip install psutil
 On RPi install fswebcam, aplay